 Lodge Hill in Medway, Kent, is their best remaining site, critical for their survival, and so special that it is protected for the nation as a Site of Special Scientific Interest (SSSI).

-But, in a long-running saga, it is under threat of being lost to a housing development.
+But, in a long-running saga, it is under threat of being lost to, or incredibly damaged by, a large housing development.

-To do so would mean the loss of most of the nightingales and other wildlife that lives thereand would set a very worrying precedent for all our other protected sites.
+To lose it like that would mean the loss of most of the nightingales and other wildlife that lives there and would set a very worrying precedent for all the nation's other protected sites.

 Thousands of you helped us get the original planning application “called-in” by government and, thanks to your efforts, the application was dropped.

-Thousands of you then called on Medway Council to revise its plans.
-It has made some changes, but not gone anywhere near far enough.
+Thousands of you then called on Medway Council - twice - to revise its plans.
+In the spring 2018 consultation, it had made some changes, but not gone anywhere near far enough.